archit00sharma/archit00sharma/README.md

 # Hi, I'm Archit Sharma! 👋

 ## About Me
-I'm a passionate Node.js developer with [X] years of experience.
+I'm a passionate Node.js developer with 1.5 years of experience.
 I enjoy building scalable and efficient web applications using Node.js and related technologies.
 I'm particularly interested in 🌐 web development, 🚀 server-side JavaScript, and 📦 package management.
 I have hands-on experience working with both monolithic and microservice architectures, as well as Apache Kafka and Fastify.

 ## Skills
 Here are some of the technologies and skills I possess: